top of page

 Sibstar is a debit card and app helping families living with dementia to safely manage their loved one’s money.
 We can load a specific amount of money to the Sibstar account and use the app to manage how and where the money can be spent.

-This allows the person we care for, to retain their financial independence without coming to harm.
-For instance, we could allow the card to be used at in-store till points such as the supermarket, but restrict its use online and cashpoints, to shield them from scammers.
+This allows the person we care for, to keep their financial independence without coming to harm.
+For instance, we could allow the card to be used at in-store till points such as the supermarket.
+But restrict its use online and cashpoints, to shield them from scammers.

 To join Sibstar, there’s a £4.99 set-up fee and a £4.99 monthly subscription fee, while ATM withdrawals cost 99p.
 Sibstar says that 7.5% of profits go directly back to Alzheimer’s Society too.